pharrison31415/drone-cone-proto/LowLevelDesign.md

 // This will also change the background red when a inventory item reach a low number inventoryDisplay(inventory)

-let contact = //get data from database for customers trying to contact
+contact = //get data from database for customers trying to contact

 // Display a scroll list of contacts with a checkmark next to contact if contact has been handled
 // Once contacted and handled the user will be able to post the contact to handled: True